victor7w7r/036bootstrap/README.md

 apt update
 apt install git
 git clone https://github.com/victor7w7r/036bootstrap/
-cd 036bootstrap
+cd ./036bootstrap/shell
-chmod +x sid-debootstraper
+chmod +x ubuntu-rollingdeb
-./sid-debootstraper #(If you are not superuser, use with sudo)
+./ubuntu-rollingdeb #(If you are not superuser, use with sudo)
 ```

 If you want to change the locales and keyboard layout, use this commands